Spring 2014 Used Book Sale begins Monday, 04/07/14

-The Fall 2013 used book sale will begin at 7:30am on Monday, December 9th for WJU students, staff, and faculty.
-The sale will open to the general public on Tuesday, December 10th, and will continue until midnight on Wednesday, December 11th.
+The Spring 2014 used book sale will begin at 7:30am on Monday, April 7th for WJU students, staff, and faculty.
+The sale will will continue until noon on Wednesday, April 9th.
 Hardcovers are $1 and paper backs are just 50¢ unless otherwise marked.

 2013 Library Disc Golf Tournament